pythonlearner1025/hete/README.md

 > The haetae is a mythical creature of Chinese origin that possesses the innate ability to determine right from wrong.
 Resembling a magnificent, armored ox, it questioned officials to discern whether they were corrupt or not.
 If the official lied, he would be rammed by the haetae's great horns.

-Performnant implementation of Deep-CFR for multiway poker.
-The library comes with a lightweight poker engine, a CFR implementation, and a 100,000 parameter neural network using libtorch.
+Haetae is a library for training neural network based poker bots.
+The library comes with a lightweight poker engine, a CFR implementation, and a 100,000 parameter neural network written in torch.
 Lightning fast hand evaluations are performed using the fantasic OMPEval library.

 # installing